karllhughes/personal-blog-5/_posts/2016-03-24-docker-laravel-php7.markdown

 ## What's Next?
 If you're looking to deploy your Laravel PHP applications, [check out my tutorial on using Laravel Forge](/posts/laravel-forge).
 While it doesn't support Docker yet, Forge is a great way to get your PHP apps out into the world fast, so I highly recommend it.

+And if you're looking to learn more about software development, I've collected [20 of my favorite books for software engineers here](/posts/software-engineering-books)._